-Creating a School Library Website happens not with the tips of the fingers, but in the depths of the brain.
+Creating any website happens not with the tips of the fingers, but in the depths of the brain.
 It isn’t the result of fancy software, but rather of good planning.
-School Librarians aren’t professional Web designers, so here are 6 recommended steps to create a great website.
+School Librarians aren’t professional Web designers, so here are 6 recommended steps to create a great School Library Website.

 1. ESTABLISH AN IDENTITY & USE IT CONSISTENTLY

 Viewers should know exactly who we are, and after following a link, should know that they’re still within our school library website.
 That doesn’t mean every page looks the same, but identifying characteristics are consistent throughout the site.

 Decide on a theme to clearly convey our identity: the graphics and the color set (an eye-catching combination of colors for images, background, text, and links).
 School colors, the school mascot, and library-related images—books, the alphabet, numbers—are an obvious, but excellent, theme for a school library website.

 Choose the main identifying image and colors for the homepage, and complementary graphics and colors for sub-pages.
 For example, we could have school mascot images in school colors, then use a light outline of the mascot for a background image.
 Or, we could have books, singly or in stacks, then use ABCs or Dewey decimal numbers as a border or background.

 Flashy graphics won’t help an inconsistently applied theme, so keep it simple and be sure that viewers see “us” on every page of the site.

 School Librarians know their users and are responsive to their needs; successful school library websites are the same.
 Students, parents, and community members visit our site for information about the school and the library: they want to know what’s going on, how we can help them, and how they can get in touch with us.